 - c) Education and training

 - d) Competency – scenario/evidence based questions based on the job and person specification.
-For help to prepare the competency based answers see our free resource, which shows how to use the STAR technique.
+We recommend using the STAR technique (another blog post on that coming soon!).

-Review your answers and check for spelling and grammar.
-You can copy and paste into a Word document if the application form doesn’t have this facility.
+Review your answers and check for spelling and grammar – copy and paste into a Word document if the application form doesn’t have this facility.
 Get a friend (or Hilt!) to review your answers for content and readability.
-You want to make sure the reader understands your points and that they are being put forward in the best way possible to someone who doesn’t know your CV.
+You want to make sure the reader understands your points and that they are being put forward in the best way possible to someone who doesn’t know you or your experience.

-Applications may seem like a mammoth task but we’ll share a secret – doing the legwork now will fast forward your interview preparation.
-You were going to have to prepare this information at some point during the job search whether it is updating the CV, prepping for interview questions or filing in the dreaded job application form has saved you some of that work!
+Job applications may seem like a mammoth task but we’ll share a secret – doing the legwork now will fast forward your interview preparation.
+You were going to have to prepare this information at some point during the job search whether it is updating your CV or prepping for interview questions – filing in the dreaded job application form has saved you some of that work!